What Is the Average Credit Score by Age?

 Typically the most important category in determining your credit scores will be your payment history as it represents 35% of your score.
 The Fair Credit Reporting Act will dictate how long negative information will stay on your credit report.
 Most negative marks, such as late payments, will last for up to seven years.

-Bringing past due accounts to current may help your scores, but negative marks will continue to have an impact for as long as they remain on your credit reports.
+Bringing past due accounts to current or performing rent reporting may help your scores, but negative marks will continue to have an impact for as long as they remain on your credit reports.
 The scoring model for payment history is based on three factors:

 - On time payments.
 A history of paying your bills on time is very good for your credit score.